K-D-Gallagher/eye-patterning/README.md

 ## Ommatidial lattice annotation - row annotation

 Similar to column identity, we can also define rows of ommatidia as being perpendicular to the morphogenetic furrow.
-Note how the movement of ommatidia in adjacent rows inside the morphogenetic is antiphase: i.e. one row will flow with the morphogenetic furrow, while the other will become stationary and assimilate into the ommatidial lattice posterior of the morphogeneticu furrow.
 Here, we demonstrate how to color in R-cells according to their row identity within the ommatidial lattice.

 ![ommatidial_lattice_row_annotation_example](github_media/rows.gif)